Magikis/bachelor-thesis/README.md

 # bachelor-thesis
-Developing car driving agent in theTORCS virtual environment
+Developing car driving agent in the TORCS virtual environment